19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(ii) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2018 (both dates inclusive);
+(ii) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2023 (both dates inclusive);

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

-(c) any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2018;
+(c) any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2023;

+[Act 45 of 2018 wef 12/11/2018]

-(d) any prepayment fee, redemption premium or break cost from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018 (both dates inclusive); and
+(d) any prepayment fee, redemption premium or break cost from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2023 (both dates inclusive); and

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (e) such other income directly attributable to qualifying debt securities issued on or after a prescribed date, as may be prescribed by regulations,